 - Of all the challenges of the last 12 months, which ones did people adapt to best and what caught people out?

-- How will the operational models for High Education change?
+- How will the operational models for Higher Education change?

 - Planning in a world where the goal posts will keep moving